-It is expected that students will ordinarily be supervised by full-time, permanent agency staff who will be in the area during the students' work hours.
-The supervisors are responsible to assure each student reports as scheduled, works on appropriate projects while in the work-place, and reports work hours accurately for work performed.
-Each off-campus employer is responsible for making sure FWS student employees are adequately supervised by appropriate staff.
+It is expected that students will ordinarily be supervised by full-time, permanent university employees who will be in the area during the students' work hours.
+The supervisors are responsible to assure each student reports as scheduled and works on appropriate projects while in the work-place.
+Supervisors are responsible for making sure that students are doing the work indicated on their job descriptions and that the verification of time worked is properly documented.
+Each employer (on or off campus) is responsible for making sure FWS student employees are adequately supervised by appropriate staff.